A Local’s Guide to Travel in the Algarve, Portugal

 An aerial view of the town of Carvoeiro, Portugal, looking down on its white buildings and red roofs, winding out toward the ocean in the background

-At Carvoeiro, you’ll discover a small beach in its village center.
+At Carvoeiro, you’ll discover a small beach smack in the village center.
 The first settlers used this beach to deploy their fishing boats.
-Today, this fishing village is a tourist hotspot you don’t want to miss.
+Today, the town is a tourist hotspot that you don’t want to miss.

-Walk up the street towards the village church to enjoy Carvoeiro’s breathtaking views.
+Walk up the street leading away from the beach and towards the village church (the street is Rampa Sra. da Encarnação) to enjoy Carvoeiro’s absolutely breathtaking views.
 From there, continue on a wooden boardwalk along the cliffs and contemplate the astonishing view of the ocean.
-In the end, you’ll find two surprising cliff formations.
+From the end of the boardwalk you arrive at the impressive Algar Seco rock formations.

 Boats in the water and people on the sand underneath the iconic opening looking at the sea at Benagil cave in the Algarve.

-Benagil Cave, the famous dome-shaped cave, is a must-see while visiting the Algarve!
+Benagil Cave, the famous dome-shaped cave with a sandy beach within it, is a must-see while visiting the Algarve!
 Book a guided tour and enjoy nature’s mind-blowing work.

 Enjoy the views while looking for the heart-shaped photo location at Praia da Marinha!